Citadels

 A complete turn of the game is played in two phases:

-1. First, each player chooses which character he's going to play this turn.
+- First, each player chooses which character they are going to play this turn.

 The player who owns the crown, initially a player designated at random, begins.

-He discards a certain number of conciled characters at random, then draws and shows one of the characters to everybody; this later one won't be played this turn.
+They discard a certain number of concealed characters at random, then draw and show one of the characters to everybody; this latter one won't be played this turn.

-He takes the character cards that haven't been discarded in his hand, chooses one of them, keeps the corresponding card, then pass the remaining characters to the next player.
+They take the remaining character cards into their hand, choose one of them, keep the corresponding card, then pass the remaining characters to the next player.

-The last player has always a choice between two options, so that no one can exactly know with certainty who tooks which character.
+The last player always has a choice between two options, so that no one can exactly know with certainty who took which character.

 The original characters of the 1st edition of the game, in the order in which they are played, are the following:

-1. The murderer: at his turn, he can choose to kill another character, who will have his turn completely skipped.
+- The murderer: at their turn, they can choose to kill another character, who will have their turn completely skipped.

-2. The thief: he can steal another character; that later will have to give him all his gold when his turn arrives.
+- The thief: they can rob another character; that latter one will have to give them all their gold when their turn arrives.

-3. The wizard: he can exchange his cards with those of another player or with the draw pile.
+- The wizard: they can exchange their cards with those of another player or with the draw pile.

-4. The king: at the beginning of his turn, he takes the crown, so becoming the first player to choose his character at next turn.
+- The king: at the beginning of his turn, he takes the crown and thus becomes the first player to choose his character at next turn.
 Each of his noble quarter built yields gold.

-5. The bishop: the warlor can't attack him; each reiligious quarter of his city gives him gold.
+- The bishop: the warlord can't attack him; each religious quarter in his city gives him gold.

-6. The merchant: he automatically earn one gold, as well as each of his commercial quarters.
+- The merchant: They automatically earn one gold, as well as one for each of their commercial quarters.

-7. The architect: he draws two additional cards and can build up to 3 quarters at his turn.
+- The architect: they draw two additional cards and can build up to 3 quarters at their turn.

-8. The warlor: He can destroy a quarter in the cities of his opponents; each military quarters yields money.
+- The warlord: He can destroy a quarter in the cities of his opponents; each military quarter yields money.

 The different characters play in the above order.
-When come the turn of your character:
+When the turn of your character comes:

-1. You start your turn by taking either one card or two gold.
-IF you decide to draw a card, you can in fact choose between the two first at the top of the draw pile, the one you don't pick is discarded.
+- You start your turn by taking either one card or two gold.
+If you decide to draw a card, you can in fact choose between the two first at the top of the draw pile, the one you don't pick is discarded.

-One of the keys to win, beside trying to guess what your opponents are going to do and break their strategy, is effectively to show as unpredictable as possible.
+One of the keys of winning, besides trying to guess what your opponents are going to do and break their strategy, is effectively to be as unpredictable as possible.

 You can get a quick reminder of the characters and their respective powers by pressing the D key when one of them is selected in the menus.